nodetec/relayrunner/docs/relay/nostr-rs-relay/websocket-connection.md

 # WebSocket Connection

+We're now going to set up the upstream WebSocket connection by editing the Nginx config file.

 Replace the contents of `/etc/nginx/conf.d/relay_relayrunner_xyz.conf` with the following configuration where `relay_relayrunner_xyz.conf` should be replaced by whatever name you used for your Nginx config file:

 ```nginx title="relay_relayrunner_xyz.conf"